-Riders on outside horses grab a ring from a dispenser as the carousel spins and then toss them into a large clown’s gaping mouth.
+Riders on outside horses grab a ring from a dispenser as the carousel spins and then toss them into Aarhus clown's gaping mouth.
 Hit the target and you’re rewarded with bells and flashing lights.
-Some opt not to toss the rings.
-Instead they keep them as souvenirs.
-That’s over 60,000 people a year or one out of every 13 riders.
+Some opt not to toss the rings but opt to keep them as souvenirs.
+That’s fine by over 60,000 people a year or one out of every 13 riders.

 Then there is the delightful sounds provided by the 342-pipe Ruth und Son organ built in 1894.
 It’s been in use since 1911 with a complete refurbishing in 2009.
 It was joined in 2007 by neither rare organ — the Wurlitzer 165 Band Organ from San Francisco's now shuttered Playland-at-the-Beach amusement park.

-While I love the Great Dipper and carousel my favorite ride as a 62-year-old kid without a doubt is the Space Race.
-Think the classic bumper cars that the Boardwalk also has but circular.
+While I love the Great Dipper and carousel my favorite ride as a 66-year-old kid without a doubt is the Space Race.
+Think the classic bumper cars that the Boardwalk also has but are circular.
 Maneuver them just right and you can get decent “air” when you ram someone.

 You can’t go to the Boardwalk without indulging in saltwater taffy.
-There’s also other amusement park staples such as cotton candy, kettle corn, churros, funnel cakes and even deep-fried Twinkies to name a few.
+There are also other amusement park staples such as cotton candy, kettle corn, churros, funnel cakes and even deep-fried Twinkies to name a few.

 For more information go to www.beachboardwlk.com